Traci Falbo Ultra Runner

 Maintaining some level of mobility can have positive effects on mental health.
 The feeling of independence and the ability to engage in simple daily activities can alleviate feelings of frustration and confinement.

-Limitations of Walking in a Boot
+Limitations Of Walking In A Boot

-5.1 Risk of Overexertion
+5.1 Risk Of Overexertion

 While walking boots offer mobility, overexertion should be avoided.
 Pushing the limits and walking excessively long distances can lead to strain and impede the healing process.
 It’s crucial to strike a balance between mobility and rest.